 Interesting facts: With their subterranean lifestyle, small size, lack of features, and uniform coloration, blind snake species can be difficult to locate and identify.
 This can lead to very different range distributions being listed for different species, depending on the source.
-While some sources list the Doi Pui Blind Snake as only occuring in South Asia, Burma, and northern Thailand, or sometimes not even occuring in Thailand at all, the Thailand checklist by Nabhitabhata et al. noted several records from the Bangkok area.
+While some sources list the Slender Worm Snake as only occurring in South Asia, Burma, and northern Thailand, or sometimes not even occurring in Thailand at all, the Thailand checklist by Nabhitabhata et al. noted several records from the Bangkok area.

 Siamensis.org: Doi Pui Blind Snake